isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Explicit comparison of an integer to `0` is in general not redundant.
-The reason is that (as opposed to pointers and Booleans) an integer often have more than two resonable values.
+The reason is that (as opposed to pointers and Booleans) an integer often has more than two reasonable values.
 Furthermore `0` (zero) is often used to indicate success.
 Consequently, it is best to be specific about the comparison.

     void f(int i)
     {
         if (i)            // suspect
         // ...
-        if (i==success) // possibly better
+        if (i == success) // possibly better
         // ...
     }